 From a small European capital to a major African city in the south of the continent, Johannesburg is going to be very much alive on December 31.
-Parties will take place all over the city, but Lebo’s New Year’s Camp and Afropunk Joburg 2017 get our official nod.
-Soweto Theatre’s New Year’s bash also promises to be a wildly colourful celebration.
-Simply put, you are spoiled for choice in Jozi.
+Join in the countdown to 2020 and party away your first morning of the New Year at one of these Joburg parties.

 Krakow is one of the most prominent tourist destinations in the heart of Europe, and it doesn’t disappoint when it comes to variation on December 31.
 The city has eschewed fireworks in favour of live music and other forms of entertainment, with a four-stage festival of sorts taking place all over town.
 Tickets are required despite the event being free of charge, so head to our site for more information.